mislav/thor-tasks/README.markdown

     gem install wycats-thor

-You can install these tasks directly from Web or, if you clone the repo, from the filesystem:
+You can install these tasks directly from the web:

-    # install from Web
     thor install http://github.com/mislav/thor-tasks/tree/master/github.thor?raw=true
-    # from local file
-    thor install github.thor

-Thor will ask you to name your import.
-You can later use this name to update installed tasks:

-    thor update GitHub

-On update, Thor will try to fetch the tasks from the same source you specified during install.

 If you want to inspect and try out the tasks **without** installing, you should clone the repo: